jlevy/strif/README.md

 # strif

-Strif is a tiny (<1000 loc) library of string- and file-related utilities for Python 2.
+Strif is a tiny (only a few hundred loc) library of string- and file-related utilities for Python 2.

 Why bother, if it's so short?
 Because it saves time, fills in gaps, avoids clumsy repetition, and has